11 Quarto

 Note

-It is highly recommended to work in progress on a separate developer branch, like dev, and keep the main branch for stable versions.
-You can later merge changes from dev to main through a pull request (see Opening a Pull Request).
+It is recommended to work on a separate development branch (e.g., dev) and reserve the main branch for stable versions.
+Changes can later be merged into main via a pull request.
+See Opening a Pull Request for details.

 Now that the environment is set up, let’s create our first Quarto document.